masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdStandings200Ok GetCharactersCharacterIdStandings(ctx, characterId, optional)
 Get standings

-Return character standings from agents, NPC corporations, and factions  --- Alternate route: `/dev/characters/{character_id}/standings/`  Alternate route: `/legacy/characters/{character_id}/standings/`  Alternate route: `/v1/characters/{character_id}/standings/`  --- This route is cached for up to 3600 seconds
+Return character standings from agents, NPC corporations, and factions  ---  This route is cached for up to 3600 seconds

 ### Required Parameters